badoo/pinba2/README.md

 - simpler, more flexible report configuration
     - all use cases from original pinba are covered by only 3 kinds of reports (of which you mostly need one: timer)
     - simple aggregation keys specification, can mix different types, i.e. ~script,~server,+request_tag,@timer_tag
-        - supports 7 keys max at the moment (never seen anyone using more than 5 anyway)
+        - supports 15 keys max at the moment (never seen anyone using more than 5 anyway)
-        - performance is about the same, regardless of the number of keys used
+        - performance does not degrade when adding more keys to reports
     - more options can be configured per report now
         - stats gathering history: i.e. some reports can aggregate over 60sec, while others - over 300sec, as needed
         - histograms+percentiles: some reports might need very detailed histograms, while others - coarse